DariusJones/Kairos/README.md

 2. Next change into the directory by using `cd Kairos`.

-3. While in directory start the  server which is localhost:3000 by typing `rails s` in the terminal.
+3. While in directory you need to start the server localhost:3000 server.
+This is done by typing `rails s` in the terminal.

 4. Go to `localhost:3000` in your chrome browser.

+Check it out on Heroku: https://whispering-shelf-1892.herokuapp.com/